-One of the most invasive weeds in Britain, the Japanese Knotweed’s dense growth crowds out native vegetation, erodes riverbanks and causes structural damage.
+One of the most invasive weeds in Britain, and one of the most well know.
+Japanese knotweed’s dense growth crowds out native vegetation, erodes riverbanks and causes structural damage.

-This horror is common throughout Britain but cannot be cut or manually removed because of its ability to grow from tiny fragments as small as 10mm in length.
+This horror is common throughout Britain but cannot be cut or manually removed because of its ability to grow from tiny fragments smaller than a one pence piece.

 We have to spray it with a herbicide, which is a slow process and costly.
 We spend nearly £100,000 per year controlling Giant hogweed and Japanese knotweed.